About the Department and the Position

 - Routine and skilled nursing care methods and techniques;

-- Psychopharmacology, commonly used medicine, their therapeutic effects and adverse reactions.
+- Psychopharmacology, commonly used medicine, their therapeutic effects and possible adverse reactions;

 Application and Selection Procedures CLASSIFICATION INFORMATION

-Unless otherwise provided, this position is part of the Classified Service of the County and is assigned to the Technical Servicesbargaining unit for labor relations purposes.
+Unless otherwise provided, this position is part of the Classified Service of the County and is assigned to the Community and Health Services bargaining unit for labor relations purposes.

 Individuals who are in a full-time classification position are required to serve a twelve-month probationary period, which may be extended an additional six months for a total of eighteen months.
 The probationary period does not apply to unclassifiedpositions.EQUAL EMPLOYMENT OPPORTUNITY